- 4%Points on eligible restaurant, grocery, digital media, membership, and household utility purchases during the first 90 days

 - 2%Points on all other purchases

-Earn 4 points on every $1 spent on eligible restaurant, grocery, digital media, membership, and household utility purchases during the first 90 days (2 points thereafter).
+Earn 4 points per $1 spent on eligible restaurant, grocery, digital media, membership, and household utility purchases during the first 90 days, and 2 points per $1 thereafter.

 21.99%